E. C. Manning Provincial Park: Walking / Hiking Trails

 For your own safety and preservation of the park, please obey posted signs and keep to designated trails.
 Short cutting trails destroys plant life and soil structure.
 The plants in this park are susceptible to winds, rain, extended periods of dry weather, heavy snow fall and a very short growing season.
 We ask that you keep you pets and animals under your control and on a leash at all times.

-As Manning Park is located in the Cascade Mountains the hiking season is dependent on snow levels.
-Most high elevation trails are not open until late June or early July.
+- Note: As E. C. Manning Park is located in the Cascade Mountains, the hiking season is dependent on snow levels.
+Most high elevation trails are not snow free until late June or early July.
 During the winter season, hiking trails are under snow.

 The trail begins 1 km along the road leading to the Lightning Lake Campground.
 Just beyond the road bridge that crosses the Similkameen River the trail is seen on the right, a parking lot is located on the left.
 One can also commence the trail from the Coldspring Campground.
 This fairly easy trail with some hills and a slight elevation change takes you through a canyon that follows both sides of the Similkameen River.
 Interesting plant life and geological formations are seen along the way.

 Dry Ridge Trail – length 3 km return; suggested time 1 – 1.5 hours

 This trail is a short moderate hike which offers spectacular views, and is a unique place where plants from the dry interior meet those from the alpine.
 Flowers bloom early on the south-facing ridge, making this an ideal early summer walk.
 To reach the trail, park your car at the Cascade Lookout and walk up the gravel road .5 km to the trail head.
 Watch for the small, brown pika that lives along the right side of the road and listen for its distinctive nasal call.